spmpresto/laravel_filter/README.md

-Filter template, filter data in Laravel
+Simple example of filter data in Laravel